jonathondilworth/DAOResearch/general-notes.md

 * "Maybe it doesn't make sense to have one threshold for everything, maybe it makes sense to segment that out."

-* I am not too sure whether this is laughable or not.
-The community decides on the various 'access levels' for members, essentially creating a hierarchy within the DAO, where you're essentially creating a divide, a sense of status and potentially a large degree of variance in 'wealth' distribution, where wealth is a function of whatever that community considers to be valuable.
-Consider the legacy system that exists today.
-We nominate candidates (somewhat similar to access levels), then vote on who gets into power (a natural threshold), whilst it is not clear how the degree of power is distributed, I would assume that the higher 'access levels' have a larger degree of governance.
-Thus, replicating the governance system that already exists.
-Sure, use the legacy system for your social club, cool, but we're not getting much closer to making a positive shift in the world, in fact, we're encouraging the requirement for continued effort insofar as social mobility is concerned.
-By recreating what we already use (social protocols which can be considered as legacy) and utilising them for the purposes of something less serious than governance of people still re-inforces the values of legacy systems.
-I have no problem with this personally, but I would be somewhat worried insofar as 'herd mentality' is concerned.
+* The community decides on the various 'access levels' for members, essentially creating a hierarchy within the DAO, where you're essentially creating a divide, a sense of status and potentially a large degree of variance in 'wealth' distribution, where wealth is a function of whatever that community considers to be valuable.

 * Insofar as voting is not required for everything & allowing small working groups to contribute without going through the voting process, consider the following: